 - loss of appetite

-- generally feeling unwell and being tired
+- generally feeling unwell and being tired all the time

 - feeling sick and being sick

 - enlarged and tender liver (you may feel very tender below your right ribs)

 - increased sensitivity to alcohol and drugs (medical and recreational)

 - yellowing of the skin and whites of the eyes (jaundice)

 - swelling of the lower abdomen, or tummy (ascites), or the legs (peripheral oedema)

 - fever with high temperatures and shivers, often caused by an infection